Everything you need to know about a college open day

 Research is crucial when making the right decision.
 While website and direct correspondence with a college are vital components in decision making, it only tells part of the story.

 Dates for diary?

-To ensure suitability for both leaving certificate students and adults learners with busy lives and to give them the opportunity to get a full sense of whats involved in academia and college life Portobello Institute have a specific date in place for fulltime courses: Saturday, 24th November from 12 - 2pm.
+To ensure suitability for both leaving certificate students and adults learners with busy lives and to give them the opportunity to get a full sense of whats involved in academia and college life Portobello Institute have a specific date in place for courses: Thursday, 21st March 5-7pm and Thursday 16th May, 5 -7pm.

 What should I do before hand?

 In the run up to the open day have a good think about and jot down the type of questions you would like to ask.
 Come with your questions ready and this will help clarify what you would like to get out of the day.
 It is also important to consider the subjects you are studying for leaving cert and what you are enjoying also.

 When you arrive at an open day at Portobello Institute you will be greeted in reception by one of the team who will take you around the college.
 You will be shown to one of the rooms where you would be completing your studies so you can get a real immediate feel for life in the college.
 You can enjoy an informal one on one chat with one of our experienced academic advisors who will take you through any questions that you have.
 In addition, if you want a formal interview on the day this can also be pre-arranged.